kkim1401/wiki-helper/README.md

 ## Potential Enhancements

-Enhancements include, but are not limited to:
+Future enhancements may include, but are not limited to:

 1. More test cases using React Testing Library
 2. Smaller bundle size using applicable Babel plugins like `babel-plugin-styled-components`